high-dimensional/tumour-seg/README.md

 We show that segmentation models can detect enhancing tumour in the absence of contrast-enhancing imaging, quantifying the burden of enhancing tumour with an R2 > 0.97, varying negligibly with lesion morphology.

 ![Overview](assets/figure2.jpg)
 **Examples of segmenting enhancing tumour without contrast.** A-C) Left two columns and rows of each panel illustrate the anatomical imaging for three randomly selected cases, whilst the third column of each panel illustrates the hand-labelled ground truth shown with the overlayed T1CE image, and finally the model prediction where contrast imaging was not provided.
 Of note, the case in panel B comprised a tumour with only a 7mm diameter enhancing component.
-D) The volume of enhancing tumour is highly significantly correlated to that of all model predictions, even when contrast-enhanced imaging is not provided.
+D) The volume of enhancing tumour is significantly correlated across all model predictions, even when contrast-enhanced imaging is not provided.

 ## Usage instructions
-1. Install [nnU-Net v1](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1) *- .n.b use of a CUDA-supported GPU is strongly recommended.*
+1. Install [nnU-Net v1](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1) *- .N.b use of a CUDA-supported GPU is strongly recommended.*
 2. Download our model weights [here](https://doi.org/10.5281/zenodo.6782948).
 3. Skull-strip your data (if not already done): All models **must** be used with skull-stripped images.
 If not already done, there are many ways to do this, though we personally recommend [HD-BET](https://github.com/MIC-DKFZ/HD-BET).
 4. For using a specific model / sequence combinbation, see [here](#Using-a-specific-model--sequence-combination).